Xeverous/the_website/website/pages/cpp/tutorials/beginner/05_preprocessor/05_header_guards/index.rst

 The error appears because some entity (a function in this case) was ODR-used (used in a way which requires definition) but the definition was not provided.
 The same error can appear if you try to use an external library and do not link to library's compiled code in the build process.

 .. admonition:: note
   :class: note

   Compilers and linkers typically automatically link C++ standard library and require a specific option to disable it.
-For any other library, the situation is reverse (specific option required to link it).
+For any other library, the situation is reverse (an option required to link it).

 Multiple reference
 ##################